Stratego: Legends: Forces of Evil

-The Gargans are the race of mountain-dwelling creatures.
+The Gargans are a race of mountain-dwelling creatures.
 They are represented by a silver front side, and their armies contain mostly Giants and Titans, with Ogres and Beasts adding supplement.
-Gargan shamans control unusual magic associated with far-off lands, and the melee warriors fight with "swords, fangs and whips".
-There is some evidence suggesting that the strongest Titan, Ultimadus, is the Gargan's leader.
+Gargan shamans control unusual magic associated with far-off lands, and the melee warriors fight with "swords, fangs, and whips".
+There is some evidence suggesting that the strongest Titan, Ultimadus, is Gargan's leader.
 However, the rule book back story refers to the forces of evil as Kralc's Hoard.
-This would imply that the Dragon Kralc is the actual leader of the Gargans, which is unusual, because in the back story, he seems to take orders from Ultimadus.
+This would imply that the Dragon Kralc is the actual leader of the Gargans, which is unusual because, in the back story, he seems to take orders from Ultimadus.
 The Gargans were half of the original forces of evil.